aschuerch/MBBI_ComputerPracticum/_episodes/10-Genome_Annotation.md

 > ## Challenge: Annotation of *S.aureus*
 >
 > In addition to *E.coli*, there is an assembled, but unannotated genome of *S.aureus* on your remote machine.
-Can you annotate this genome as well?
+Annotate this genome as well.
 >
 > Hint:
 > ~~~